godinhojoao/dsa-studies/classwork/agenda-buffer/readme.md

 # Run with valgrind: (Dr memory and valgrind are incompatible with macos)

 1 - install docker on oficial website
-2 - Run on terminal: `docker build -t valgrind-runner . && docker run valgrind-runner`
+2 - Run on terminal: `docker build -t valgrind-runner . && docker run valgrind-runner && docker run --rm valgrind-runner`